Judicial review

 If the investigating judge considers that judicial review is not sufficient for the purposes of the judicial inquiry, he may request that pretrial detention.

 In this case, he must refer the case to the Judge of Liberty and Detention (JLD).
-The JLD indictment may refuse pre-trial detention and place the person under judicial supervision.
+Indictment The JLD can refuse pre-trial detention and place the person under judicial supervision.

-Indictment The person can challenge the decision placing under judicial supervision.
+Indictment The person can to appeal the decision placing under judicial supervision.

-The call is done in 10 days from notification of refusal, by a statement to the registrar of the judge who made the decision.
+The call is done in 10 days from notification by a statement to the registrar of the judge who made the decision.

 Who shall I contact